dsu-arl/event-cybher2025-dojo/python/function-arguments/DESCRIPTION.md

    1. Your calculator should support these operations: add, subtract, multiply, divide
    2. Print the result or an error message if the user attempts division by zero
 4. Call this function once for each supported operation
+5. Test your code with `python yourFile.py`
+6. Verify your solution with `verify yourFile.py`

 ```bash
 # Example Running of the program